 Lunch lasted an hour and after we left the restaurant, no surprise, the man with the Moroccan soccer jerseys was back to pester me more.
 His price was still 20 euros.
 But over lunch I decided that I didn’t even want the jersey anymore because I probably wouldn’t wear it.
 I declined and continued walking with the group.
 As he saw I was no longer interested he finally came down to 10 euros.
 After I declined again, he said “We had a deal!
 You wasted my time!”
 I replied “No, I made you an offer, you declined and then I changed my mind.”
 He was furious and showered me with obscenities.

-To that point, the day had been frustrating but also fun.
-After lunch, absolutely nothing about the tour was fun and everything drastically spiraled downhill.
+To that point, the day with FRS Maroc S.A.R.L had been frustrating but also fun.
+After lunch, absolutely nothing about the guided tour was fun and everything drastically spiraled downhill.
 Continue reading about our bad Tangier tour…